sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glade-libs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Widget library for Glade UI designer
+Short desc    : Widget library for Glade UI designer
 URL          : https://glade.gnome.org/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : The glade-libs package consists of the widgets that compose the Glade GUI as
+Descript     : The glade-libs package consists of the widgets that compose the Glade GUI as
              : a separate library to ease the integration of Glade into other applications.
 ```